It's easy to start your application.

 - What are my financial support options?

-PhD applicants: All full-time PhD applications are reviewed for full financial support (tuition remission, stipend and health insurance subsidy).
+PhD applicants: All full-time PhD applications are reviewed for full financial support (tuition and health fee remission, stipend).
 Most offers of financial support are guaranteed as long as the student is making progress toward completion of the degree.
 Each engineering department may offer specific fellowships.

 Master’s applicants: Master’s students are expected to be self-supporting, but may be eligible for limited institutional financial assistance.